Lutjanus sebae: Biology

-Lutjanus sebae is a predatory fish which feeds on fishes, benthic crustaceans and cephalopods.
+Lutjanus sebae is a predatory fish which feeds on different fish, benthic crustaceans and cephalopods.
 It aggregates into schools with similar sized individuals or they will be solitary.
 This is a slow growing species, off the Seychelles, the mean age of first sexual maturity for both males and females was estimated at 9 year old.
 The size at which 50% of fishes are sexually mature was between fork lengths of 61 and 63 cm.
 Once they are sexually mature the females growth rate decreases compared to the males, and adult males grow larger than females.
 Red emperor snappers form spawning aggregations between October and April, eggs and milt are broadcast in these aggregations.
-They are Lon lived, maximum longevity is as much as 40 years.
+They are long lived, maximum longevity is as much as 40 years.
 Juveniles have been observed swimming among the spines of sea urchins.
 The larger adults move to deeper waters but frequently return to shallower water in the winter.